veronika-matuskova/book-manager/README.md

 The database layer uses sql.js (SQLite compiled to WebAssembly).
 For schema details, see [DATA_MODELS.md](./docs/DATA_MODELS.md) and [PRD Section 5.4](./docs/PRD.md#54-database-schema).
 Schema is created automatically on first load.

+**Architecture:**
+- The database layer is organized into modular files by domain (users, books, genres, series, etc.)
+- Core database initialization and shared utilities are in `src/db/database/core.ts`
+- Each domain has its own module file (e.g., `users.ts`, `books.ts`)
+- All functions are re-exported through `src/db/database/index.ts` for easy importing
+- The original `database.ts` file maintains backward compatibility by re-exporting from the modular structure

+**Type Safety:**
+- All database operations use proper TypeScript types (no `any` types)
+- Generic types are used in database helper functions for type-safe query results
+- BookFormat enum values are validated when parsing from database strings

+**Error Handling:**
+- Database initialization errors are caught and displayed to users with recovery options
+- User-friendly error messages are shown when database operations fail
+- Error state is managed through React Context for consistent error handling

 ### State Management

 The app uses React Context for global state management (user profile).
 Database queries are made directly from components.
 See [PRD Section 5.1](./docs/PRD.md#51-technology-stack-recommendations) for architecture details.